The Thomas Pages homepage

 Islam generally misinterprets the story of Christ's crucifixion as meaning that then God was disloyal, unfaithful, to His prophet, in allowing Him to be so treated, and therefore quite understandably rejects it as incorrect in loyalty to their understanding of God.

-But the crucifixion of Jesus was only a frame, and no more than a frame, around the glorious picture of what God was doing in Him at that time!
+But the crucifixion of Jesus was only a frame, and no more than a frame, around the glorious picture of what God was doing in Jesus at that time!
 The frame around a picture does not carry the value.
 It is the picture and what that reveals which carries the value.

 The basis of this reconciliation is the justice of God.